Energy

 PROMOTING RENEWABLE ENERGY ADOPTION IN THE SUPPLY CHAIN

-Most of the environmental impacts of our business, approximately 65%, occur in our supply chain.
+Most of the environmental impacts of our business, occur in our supply chain.
 That’s why we are collaborating with industry associations, supply chain partners and key stakeholders to measure our impact, share best practices and implement programs to drive meaningful change beyond our direct operations.
 To date, VF has trained 1,000+ supplier factory representatives on energy efficiency and resource management best practices and is expanding our supplier sustainability programs across several key sourcing countries.

 ADVANCING SUPPLIER ENVIRONMENTAL SUSTAINABILITY